HumanJBooF/sequelizedBurger/README.md

 - NPM mysql2
 - NPM express-handlebars
 - NPM sequelize
-- NPM sequelize-clie
+- NPM sequelize-cli
-    * Optional use
+    - Optional use
     - vagrant

+**prerequisites**
+- Install node.js, yarn or npm

 ## Instructions for local use
-**prerequisites**
-- Install node.js/npm

  - Git-Clone to repo to a spot on your desktop
  - in your favorite CLI (gitbash/terminal) cd to the folder with .git
  - there will also be a vagrantfile in this folder
      - (if you do not wish to use vagrant skip these next steps)
         - vagrant up to initialize the box
         - vagrant ssh when ready
         - cd /var/www
-        - npm install
+        - yarn install(or npm install, delete yarn.lock file first)
         - node server.js
         - go to 192.168.15.10:3000 on your browser
         - (make sure you have a mysql database and run the schema/seeds file to set up database)
-    - npm install
+- yarn install (or npm install, delete yarn.lock file first)
 - set up your favorite mysql database (run the schema/seed files to start your table)
 - node server.js
 - localhost:3000 on your browser

 # Author